• Skip to primary navigation

 Old school bus at the East Coulee School Museum

-However, in 1985 the school reopened as a museum, in the museum you can find interesting displays about the lives of the people who lived in this little miners town.
+However, in 1985 the school reopened as a museum, in the museum you can find interesting displays about the lives of the people who lived in this little miners' town.
 You can find more information about the museum on the official website.

 The entrance fee for the East Coulee School Museum is $7 CAD per person.

-Atlas Coal Mine
+15. Atlas Coal Mine

 The Atlas Coal Mine National Historic site

-The Atlas Coal Mine was built in 1936 and was in use until 1984.
-Nowadays the mine is a National Historic Site, you can explore the original mine buildings or take a tour in the last wooden coal tipple in the country.
-There is also a tour into the mine tunnel, but as I am claustrophobic I passed…
+Or take a tour of the last wooden coal tipple in the country.
+There is also a guided tour into the mine tunnel, but as I'm a bit claustrophobic I passed…

 Visit the Atlas Coal Mine website for more information.